 For some people with COPD, blood oxygen levels drop only when they exercise or are very active.
-Using oxygen during exercise may help boost performance and reduce shortness of breath for some people.
+Using oxygen during exercise may help reduce shortness of breath for some people.
 But there are no studies that show any long-term benefits from using oxygen during exercise.

 During sleep, breathing naturally slows down because the body doesn't need as much oxygen.
 Sleep-related breathing disorders are quite common in people with COPD.
 Many of these people will have quite low blood oxygen levels during sleep.

 The level of oxygen in airplanes is about the same as the oxygen level at an elevation of 2400 m (8000 ft).
 This drop in oxygen can really affect people with COPD.
 If you normally use oxygen or have borderline-low oxygen levels in your blood, you may need oxygen when you fly.
 Travelling with oxygen usually is possible.
 But make sure to plan ahead before you travel.